Stephanie Ann Boyd – New York, NY

 Andrew Marlin – Chicago, IL

 Andrew Marlin holds both a Masters of Music and a Professional Artist Diploma in Orchestral Studies from Roosevelt University’s Chicago College of Performing Arts.
 During his various studies at Roosevelt University, he was fortunate enough to study with members from the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
 Prior to his adventures in Chicago, Mr. Marlin earned a Bachelor’s Degree in Bassoon Performance from the University of Washington, Seattle.
 Ever since, Mr. Marlin has been actively freelancing in the greater Chicagoland and looking to pursue a career as an orchestral performer.
-He is thrilled to be a part of this wonderful program!

 Alexander Colding Smith – Cincinnati, OH